‘Horrendous’ assault on ScotRail staff which put one in hospital: Man fined and sentenced to unpaid work

 The attack on a Gourock-Glasgow train on Good Friday last year, which was revealed by The Scotsman, sparked a call from rail unions for police patrols to be stepped up or staff would boycott routes plagued by bad behaviour.

-Jason Jack, 29, from Glasgow, was sentenced on Monday to a 160 hours community payback order and ordered to pay £250 compensation each to two of the victims at Glasgow Sheriff Court, British Transport Police (BTP) reported on Thursday.
+Jason Jack, 29, from Glasgow, was sentenced on Monday to a 160-hours community payback order and ordered to pay £250 compensation each to two of the victims at Glasgow Sheriff Court, British Transport Police (BTP) reported.

 Jack had admitted assault and assault to injury on the ScotRail service on April 15 between Paisley Gilmour Street and Hillington East in Glasgow.